 A state of calamity was declared in Portugal on 4 May.
 Staying at home is now a civic duty for the general population.

 The transition plan announced by the Government foresees different measures for different phases.
-The first began on 4 May, while the second one began on 18 May and the following two start on 31 May and 1 June.
+The first began on 4 May, while the second one began on 18 May and the following two started on 31 May and 1 June.

 The main measures included:

 - Masks are now mandatory on public transport, at all public attendance services, schools and commercial establishments, as well as in services that are open to the public;

 - Events or gatherings with more than 10 people are forbidden;

 - Relatives were now allowed at funerals;

 - Wherever possible, people should work from home;

 - Public transport will be equipped with disinfectant and capacity is limited to 66%;

 - Public services will see people by appointment;

 - Local commerce, including restaurants, hairdressers, bookshops and car stands, can now open;

 - Libraries reopen and individual outdoor sports can be resumed.

-Phase two began on 18 May, and includes the following measures:
+Phase two began on 18 May, and included the following measures:

 - Restaurants, cafés, pastry shops and their respective terraces are now open, but safety measures must be observed.
 These include keeping a distance of two meters from other patrons, all customers must wear masks and the occupancy of the establishment is reduced to 50%;

 - Shops up to 400 M2 can open, so long as they have a door to the outside.
 Masks are mandatory in commercial spaces and limits must be set on the total area in which people are allowed to circulate;

 - Museums, monuments and palaces, art galleries and exhibition rooms can resume their activity.
 Visitors must disinfect their hands and use masks indoors, as well as respect safety distances;

 - Camping and caravan sites reopen, as do motorhome service stations, football and rugby pitches and stadiums.
 Recreational sailing lessons can resume, and boats can be surveyed and inspected again;